NoiBoi/MAX-Calculation-Webapp/docs/EMI_PUBLICATION_FIGURES.md

 # EMI publication figures

-## Release status
+## Versioning

-The publication editor is included in MAXCalc `1.0.0-rc.2`.
-Its configuration schema is `1.0.0`, and its renderer identifier is `plotly-basic-4.1.1`.
-These values are recorded in exported figure JSON alongside the chemistry-engine version.
+The publication editor records its configuration schema, renderer identifier, and chemistry-engine version in exported figure JSON.
+Application release metadata comes from `package.json` rather than a duplicated version in this guide.

 ## Renderer decision